DomDomHaas/portfolio-next/public/content/projects/envidatDesign.md

 ### Presentations & Poster Design

 The challenge in communication scientific topics is often that it is based on a lot of information or every specific knowledge, breaking it down it in simple understandable terms is important.
-I created presentations and posters for various scientific events in the environmental research community, these were about scientific activities of the EnviDat team.
+I created presentations and posters for various scientific events in the environmental research community, these were mostly about scientific activities of the EnviDat team.